Diego Maradona slammed journalists after Argentina qualified for the World Cup finals with victory over Uruguay on Wednesday evening.

 Maradona also rubbish accusations that some of Argentina's players are only concerned about money and that he had fallen out with former national team boss Carlos Bilardo, with whom he celebrated on the pitch in Uruguay.

 "Various players earned a mountain of money because they gave everything for the shirt.
-Thanks to their endeavours, we have qualified on merit," he said.
+Thanks to their endeavors, we have qualified on merit," he said.

 "[The papers] invented fights with Bilardo, amongst other things.